Cold cream

-Cold cream is an emulsion of water and certain fats, usually including beeswax and various scent agents, designed to smooth skin and remove makeup.
-Cold cream is an emulsion of water in a larger amount of oil, unlike the oil in water emulsion of vanishing cream, so-called because it seems to disappear when applied on skin.
+Cold cream, also known as ceratum refrigerans, is an emulsion of water and certain fats, usually including beeswax and various scent agents, designed to smooth skin and remove makeup.
+Cold cream is a water-in-oil emulsion (emulsion of small amount of water in a larger amount of oil), unlike the oil-in-water emulsion of vanishing cream, so-called because it seems to disappear when applied on skin.
 The name "cold cream" derives from the cooling feeling that the cream leaves on the skin.
 Variations of the product have been used for nearly 2000 years.

 Cold cream is mainly used for skin treatment (such as a facial mask or lip balm), due to its moisturizing properties.
-It can also be used to remove makeup and as shaving cream.
+It can also be used as shaving cream and as a makeup remover.

 History

 The invention of cold cream is credited to Galen, a physician in second century Greece.
 The original formulation involved rose water, beeswax, and either almond or olive oil.
 The beeswax is essential to a successful cream, as it is the emulsifying ingredient, but it is extremely inefficient compared to modern emulsifiers.
 Creams made with only beeswax require extensive mixing and can separate upon standing.
 Thus, small quantities of borax were later added in addition to the beeswax.
 Borax saponifies fatty acids in the beeswax and allows for a more stable cream, using the small quantities of soap created as the emulsifying agent.